-- interest from U.S. Government obligations; - social security retirement benefits received under Title II of the Social Security Act; - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability benefits reported on federal forms RRB-1099 and RRB1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board; - pay received for active service as a member of the Reserves, National Guard or the U.S. Armed Forces; or - benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States..
+- interest from U.S. Government obligations; - social security retirement benefits received under Title II of the Social Security Act; - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability reported on federal forms RRB-1099 and benefits RRB-1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board; - pay received for active service as a member of the Reserves, National Guard or the U.S. Armed Forces; or - benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States..
+If you are the surviving spouse of a deceased military veteran and are receiving payments from the uniformed services of the United States, you may exclude 100% of the payment you received.
+If you are eligible to subtract (exclude) these payments, you must file Arizona Form 140.